Meallan Liath Coire Mhic Dhughaill and Meall Horn

 Scenery

-Meallan Liath Coire Mhic Dhughaill and Meall Horn stand in Reay Forest in the far north of Scotland.
-Unlike their imposing neighbours Arkle and Foinaven, these hills are more gentle and grass covered with lighter terrain underfoot.
-Away from accessing estate tracks, there are no paths to follow and navigation can be fairly challenging.
+Meallan Liath Coire Mhic Dhughaill and Meall Horn stand in the remote landscape of Reay Forest in the far north of Scotland, with the Fiona summit of Sàbhal Beag lying between them.
+In contrast to the imposing profiles of nearby Arkle and Foinaven, these hills are more rounded and grass-covered, offering generally lighter terrain underfoot.

 Route map